 There was also widespread valuing of inclusivity (of language too) and welcoming nature of the parish.
 Women appreciate all that is done to give them stronger roles in the Church.
 Easy access to small community membership (e.g. CLC groups) is also prized, and this adds to the over-all sense of community one feels in the parish.
 St. John’s is a place of freedom, of comfort, of challenge, and a place to grow.
 It is a Vatican II parish, a parish that promotes a greater intellectual spiritual, and more adult future for lay Catholics.
 All in all, most frequently mentioned as of great value was the Jesuit presence, spirituality, leadership, partnership, and approach of sharing and reaching out to the community.

 Question 5.
 What is a time when being part of St. John’s has helped you grow spiritually?

 The answers to this question tended to be very personal and often mentioned specific Jesuits who made a lasting impression and had a deep impact: Frs.
-Tony Weber, Tom Lukasczewics, Bob Hart, Tom Halley, Tom Schloemer, John Schlegel, and the pastor Bert Thelen.
+Tony Weber, Tom Lukasczewics, Bob Hart, Tom Halley, Tom Schloemer, and John Schlegel.
 The gist of all these responses had to do with occasions, events, relationships, homilies or celebrations that were life-changing or deeply comforting and consoling: weddings, funeral Masses, occasional awesome homilies, Fr.
 Bert’s 9/11 Mass homily, being part of the CKS group, Fr.
 Schlegel’s commitment to beautify the church and the campus, the extraordinary generosity of fellow parishioners, Easter Vigil Masses, and the RCIA program.

 FOCUS ON THE FUTURE